petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/publishing-and-sharing/managing-document-access/sharing-documents-with-other-users.md

 ## Managing Shared Files

 After sharing a file, you can un-share it or modify its permissions on a per-user basis.
 This can only be done by Administrators, the file's owner, or any user with Update permission and permission to share the file.
-You can take these actions from the file's Info panel in Documents and Media.
-Follow these steps:
+You can take these actions from the file's Info panel in Documents and Media:

 1. Click the file in Documents and Media, then click *Info* (![Info](../../../../images/icon-information.png)) at the top-right.
 The file's Info panel slides out from the right.